 Open Residency Program

-At Tapiola Guest Studio, the Foundation provides also an open residency programme.
+At Tapiola Guest Studio, the Foundation provides also an open residency program.
 Certain residency months or slots are reserved for artists selected through open calls.
 The available residency months can vary every year.

 The resident artists are selected in two ways:

-– Through artist exchange programmes or by partner organisations
+– Through artist exchange programs or by partner organisations

-The application forms are made available online on our website when the open call is active.
-In addition, we also announce the open calls through international residency networks and on the page www.facebook.com/AiR.news.FI.
+Upcoming calls for applications and instructions will be published in the ‘Haettavana section’ of our website.
+The application forms are made available online when the open call is active.
+In addition, we also announce the open calls through international residency networks and on the page www.facebook.com/AiR.news.FI

-Due to the restrictions related to COVID-19, our residency exchanges for year 2020 have been postponed and that’s why both for the autumn season (2020) and winter season (Jan-March 2021) the guest studio is offered for the use of Finnish artists or artists based in Finland.
+Due to the restrictions related to COVID-19, for spring/summer season (2021) the guest studio will mainly be offered for the use of visual artists based in Finland.